vejol/distributed-seat-reservation-system/README.md

 ## How to Run the Raft Nodes Locally

-This project includes a simple distributed counter implemented with the [PySyncObj](https://github.com/bakwc/PySyncObj) library.
+This project includes a simple distributed seat reservation system implemented with the [PySyncObj](https://github.com/bakwc/PySyncObj) library.
 Each instance acts as a Raft node that participates in leader election and state replication.